|

 last night when Mr. Williams unlocked the basement door of the

-out when Mr. Williams struck a match to light a cigarette or pipe
+broken out when Mr. Williams struck a match to light a cigarette

-and ignited escaping fumes from the gasoline pipes with which
+or pipe and ignited escaping fumes from the gasoline pipes with

 The explosion knocked him out of the door and

-he had been blinded.
-The alarm was turned in immediately while
+though he had been blinded.
+The alarm was turned in immediately

-Raleigh Hughes, John Kidd and Myron Kidd, members of the club,
+while Raleigh Hughes, John Kidd and Myron Kidd, members of the

-and the first persons on the scene, endeavored to fight the blaze.
+club, and the first persons on the scene, endeavored to fight

-The fire was extinguished a few minutes after fire department
+the blaze.
+The fire was extinguished a few minutes after fire

 All the windows were broken in the building,